MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/activity-kanban-view.md

 ## Open a Kanban view

 A Kanban view is available when the Kanban control is added to the Activity entity.
-If you don't see the Kanban view, talk to your system customizer.
+If you don't see the Kanban view, check with your system customizer.

 To open the Kanban view: